1914 Indian Board Track Racer

 Unsurprisingly, these Board Track races were soon referred to as 'murderdromes.'
 'Thrills & funerals' was another way to describe the events, as coined by the fans and spectators.
 Not before too long, the risks were deemed too great, while the depression hit hard.
 But the legacy left was an indelible mark on America's rich motorcycling heritage.

 Needless to say, the 1914 Indian Twin Board Track Racer was an outstanding performer among its competitors, an original of which is proudly presented within the Throttlestop Museum.
-The 1914 Twin Board Track racer that appears in our museum today is fitted with a 1000cc V-twin cylinder F-head design engine which consists of a single exhaust port.
+The 1914 Twin Board Track racer that appears in our motorcycle museum today is fitted with a 1000cc V-twin cylinder F-head design engine which consists of a single exhaust port.
 It transmits power from the motor directly to the rear wheel.

 Built for competition, this motorcycle features a loop frame, while the engine is braced on the midpoint to give an even weight distribution, improving handling at high speeds and cornering.